 Who is a Project Manager and what does he do?

-Most people imagine Project Manager as a well dressed person, perpetually hated by everyone in team, good for nothing but still sitting in an AC cabin.
-Did you also visualise a Project Manager likewise?
-Let’s discuss about what ACTUALLY is expected from a Project Manager(PM).
+Most people imagine Project Manager as a well-dressed person, perpetually hated by everyone on the team, good for nothing but still sitting in an AC cabin.
+Did you also visualize a Project Manager likewise?
+Let’s discuss what ACTUALLY is expected from a Project Manager(PM).

 Imagine a ship, with a crew and a captain.
-Captain and crew know what is the destination, they have compass, map, binoculars, supplies and strength to row to the destination.
-But they don’t know the route, as they are middle of the ocean.
+Captain and crew know what is the destination, they have a compass, map, binoculars, supplies, and strength to row to the destination.
+But they don’t know the route, as they are the middle of the ocean.
 And they never know, when a storm will hit them.
 That Captain is your PM.
-Team relies on PM to get to the destination with his/her knowledge and experience.
+The team relies on PM to get to the destination with his/her knowledge and experience.

 Back to land.
 Our Project Managers normally are the ones who ask –

 “What we can do to come out of this mess?”